'Outrageous' that data deleted from main UK police computer database, PM Johnson says

 The data included that from criminals convicted of serious offences while live police investigations had been affected and included DNA marked for indefinite retention following serious offences, Starmer told parliament.

-The Home Office said in a statement that data had been lost due to a human error during “routine housekeeping”.
+When the Home Office became aware of the incident on Jan.
+10, it rushed to stop the automatic deletions.
+A special command is trying to work out what has been deleted and recover what can be saved.

+One issue is that the Police National Computer, which holds 13 million records, sits at the heart of a spider’s web of other databases and can cascade down deletions into other directories such as the IDENT fingerprint database or the national DNA database.

-The Police National Computer is a vast database used by police and law enforcement agencies across the United Kingdom.
-It includes data on those convicted, wanted people, missing people, vehicles, stolen goods,
+The Police National Computer is used by police and law enforcement agencies across the United Kingdom.
+It includes data on those convicted, wanted people, missing people, vehicles, stolen goods.

-Reporting by Guy Faulconbridge, writing by Elizabeth Piper; editing by William James and Michael Holden
+Reporting by Guy Faulconbridge, writing by Elizabeth Piper; editing by William James, Michael Holden, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.